+Chris has published in American Sociological Review, City & Community, Crime & Delinquency, and two edited volumes.
 Chris’s research has received funding from the National Science Foundation, the National Institute of Justice, and the University of Massachusetts Amherst.
-Chris has published in City & Community, Crime & Delinquency, and two edited volumes.
 Chris has received multiple teaching awards including the university-wide Distinguished Teaching Award at the University of Massachusetts Amherst.

 Click here for Chris’s extended bio.